Andres-in-Cybersecurity/Andres-in-Cybersecurity/README.md

 [![Let’s Defend](https://img.shields.io/badge/Let’s_Defend-%39FF14?style=for-the-badge&logo=Let’s-Defend&logoColor=white)](https://app.letsdefend.io/user/ElGeneral)

-I am an incoming Cyber Operations & Resilience undergrad student at Boise State University with a profound interest in technology and a dedication to learning more about cybersecurity.
+I am a Cyber Operations & Resilience undergrad student at Boise State University with a profound interest in technology and a dedication to learning more about cybersecurity.

 <!--